dzorlu/sdc/advanced_lane_detection/README.md

 ## Warping the detected lanes back to original image
 Finally, we warp back the image back to the its original viewpoint. [`overlay_detected_lane`](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/lane_detection.py#L125) method does the transformation, finalizes the radius and distance calculations and annotates the output image along with the lane boundaries.

+The steps described above produces the final output for a given image.
 ![Image](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/writeup_images/output.png)

 # Summary and Results